codefodder/HackerNews-DIYgest/README.md

 ## If you want to use it

-Please be my guest, you can fork the project and setup repo secrets
+Please be my guest, you can fork the project and setup repo secrets (or local environment for testing)

 - `ACCESS_TOKEN`
   - a Github fine grained access token that can read from repo actions.